« Memories of Garner and Concan State Parks | Main | Pampered Pooches and Coddled Cats »

 • Austin 1961

 Our Milby Buffalo yearbooks contain many photographs that serve as the basis for memories of our days at Milby.
 Some of us have other photos of various activities and events during the years we were in high school that were not in the Buffalo.
 This album contains photos that fit in that category.
 (Click on album title to open.
 Once inside the album, click on individual thumbnails to view larger images.)
-Please enjoy these photos and send any other photos of this type that you have.
-They will certainly be of interest to others.
-(Directions for submitting photos can be found in the Photo Album thread in the main body of this blog.)
+Send your photos and info to your blogmeister. [email protected]

 1958 Carats Program